josiemundi/fastapi-twofactor/README.md

 # fastapi-twofactor
 This repo is part of a tutorial for implementing two-factor authentication (One-Time Password) for Fast API using PyOTP library.
+It also includes the code for adding a backend user database with SQLAlchemy.

 - **v0** directory: contains the original FastAPI security tutorial without two-factor authentication integrated.
 - **v1** directory: based on this but adds basic two-factor authentication using PyOTP.